Myanmar's Suu Kyi rejects 'genocide' accusations at UN's top court | DW | 11.12.2019

-The Nobel Prize Laureate has offered a defense of Myanmar's military's actions that triggered an exodus of Rohingya.
-Gambia had taken the case to the UN court, saying it should take all measures to prevent genocide.
+The Nobel Prize Laureate has offered a defense of Myanmar's military actions that triggered an exodus of Rohingya.
+Gambia had taken the case to the top UN court, saying it should take all measures to prevent genocide.

 Myanmar leader Aung San Suu Kyi on Wednesday rejected allegations put forward in a genocide hearing at the International Court of Justice (ICJ) in The Hague.